NVIDIA/libcudacxx/docs/api/time_library/chrono.md

 ## Omissions

-The following facilities in section ISO/IEC IS 14882 [[time.syn]] of the C++ Standard are not available in the NVIDIA C++ Standard Library today:
+The following facilities in section [time.syn] of ISO/IEC IS 14882 (the C++ Standard) are not available in the NVIDIA C++ Standard Library today:

 - [`std::chrono::steady_clock`] - a monotonically increasing clock.
 - [`std::chrono::duration` I/O operators].